roykho/woocommerce-geolocation-based-products/readme.txt

 * Fixed - Excluded product categories showing in WooCommerce product category widget
 * Fixed - Excluded products showing in WooCommerce products widget ( Fixed from WooCommerce 2.4 )
 * Fixed - Product category count was not updated from the excluded products and product categories
+* Fixed - Tooltip was no longer popping up after WC 2.3

 == Changelog ==